Mathématique: Chapter 11

 “For now.”

-Rush opened the car door into the thick heat of the troposphere and stepped out, caught between the deluge of sun and the heat that rose off the pale, cracking asphalt of the parking lot.
+Rush opened the car door and found himself caught between the deluge of sun and the heat that rose off the pale asphalt of the parking lot.
 He shut the door, pocketed his keys, and pushed his hair out of his eyes.

-The cool air and comparatively dim lighting just past the security station were a relief, but, unfortunately, he suspected it was too late to reverse the headache trajectory that had been set in motion the moment his retinas had begun to take the full brunt of the sun.
+The cool air and comparatively dim lighting past the security station were a relief, but, unfortunately, he suspected it was too late to reverse the momentum of his coming headache.

-Young hit the button for the elevator.
-His entire frame seemed more rigid than usual.
+Young hit the button for the elevator, his posture more rigid than usual.
 As if he didn’t want even the security cameras to know that he was injured.

 The elevator opened with a low chime and they stepped inside.

-Young reached out and hit the buttons for floors nineteen and twenty-seven simultaneously and then looked over at Rush.
-“Seriously, hotshot, do not leave without me.”
+Young hit the buttons for floors nineteen and twenty-seven simultaneously, then looked at Rush.
+“Do not leave without me.”

 “And stay on level nineteen,” Young added.